[Dr. Mike Ren and Paige Mauriello also contributed to this post]

 Interpreting Your Step 2 CK Score

-The table below from the National Resident Matching Program (NRMP) can help you determine where you generally want to aim for Step 2 in your specialty to be as exceptional as we know you can be.
+This table from the National Resident Matching Program (NRMP) can help you determine where you generally want to aim for Step 2 in your specialty to be as exceptional as we know you can be.

 With USMLE Step 1 becoming pass/fail, and no matter your personal opinion of that move, it all ends up with one overarching consequence: the importance of Step 2 CK has just increased dramatically.
 As such, it is natural to have a lot of questions about how Step 2 CK is similar to—and different from—Step 1.
 First, let’s review the numbers so we can explain and demystify them.